ningShiEr/paper-deepHECT-dataset/README.md

 Dataset Description

 Three distinct datasets were constructed from animal proteomes.
-All HECT protein sequences were identified using HMMER against the PFAM HECT domain (PF00632) with an E-value threshold of 1e-10.
+All HECT protein sequences were identified using HMMER against the Pfam HECT domain (PF00632) with an E-value threshold of 1e-10.
 Non-HECT sequences were randomly selected to create balanced datasets.

 Each downloadable .zip file contains two FASTA format files: